Your vote counts!

 You may wonder why there’s so much media attention on election security.
 The answer is simple, it’s because your vote matters!
 Voter confidence in the electoral process is a contributing factor to participation and turnout.
 This page has been developed as a resource to help voters learn what the Flagler County Supervisor of Elections is doing to protect your vote.

 Every visitor to the Elections Office has the opportunity to see all of our operations and to ask questions.
-We notify our candidates and local political party leadership of our Canvassing Board meeting schedule so they may personally attend or send a representative.
+We notify our candidates and local political party leadership of our Canvassing Board (What is Election Canvassing?) meeting schedule so they may personally attend or send a representative.
 These meetings include testing the voting system, opening and tabulating mail ballots, election night results, automatic and machine recounts, eligibility determinations for mail ballots and provisional ballots, and the voting system's post manual audit.
 We’ve had many visitors in the past, and not one has left disappointed.
 The public is always welcomed and encouraged to attend.

 I personally respond to voters' questions by phone, email, US Mail, and on social media who have questions about our election security procedures.
 I have written many op-eds published in local news media on election security and often appear on news radio stations (WNZF in Flagler and WNDB in Daytona) to answer questions and explain election-related issues.
 I authored and published a Mail Ballot FAQ during the 2020 election cycle which answered questions regarding the integrity of the Vote-By-Mail process in Flagler County.
-I also send the monthly Flagler Elections Newsletter to nearly 1,000 subscribers and post regular updates on the Elections Office social media accounts.
+I also send the monthly Flagler Elections Newsletter to over 1,000 subscribers and post regular updates on the Elections Office social media accounts.
 Sign up here to receive your Flagler Elections Newsletter by email.

 Besides our open-door policy, Florida has one of the most open public records laws in the nation.
 In the state of Florida, anyone may request public records from a government agency.
 There are various benefits of open government which help to ensure transparency and accountability of public officials.
 The public record law states that any records made or received by any public agency in the course of its official business are available for inspection unless specifically exempted by Florida law.
 This also means that not all records are public.
 Some records are exempt from public disclosure and protected by law.
 These are the types of information you would expect to be protected, such as a record that contains a person’s social security number.
 All other records are open for inspection.